Envelope & Mail Piece Sizes

 The #10 Envelope

 The #10 envelope measures 4⅛ × 9½ inches (105 × 241 mm).
-It's the standard business envelope used for letters, invoices, statements, and most commercial mail in the United States.
+It's the standard business envelope used for letters, invoices, statements, and targeted direct mail campaigns.
 It fits a standard 8½ × 11 letter folded in thirds and qualifies for USPS letter-rate postage.
+Before ordering envelopes, calculate your direct mail campaign costs including printing and postage to budget accurately.

 USPS Size Requirements: Letter vs. Flat